Postman Pat: United Kingdom

 VHS and Betamax releases of Series 1 were originally released by Longman Video in the early-1980s, before BBC Worldwide secured them, and later released the four TV specials and Series 2 on VHS.
 For Series 1, the original opening titles which featured Pat driving in the original version of his van with a generic crown logo (which was used until Pat's Thirsty Day) was replaced with an edited version of the shot for shot remake of the original intro (which had Pat driving the Royal Mail Van) as used when the show aired in countries like France and Australia.
 The edits made to the intro on the DVD involved some shots being replaced by scenes from "Pat's Difficult Day", "Pat Takes A Message", and "Pat's Foggy Day".
 This edited intro was also used when CBeebies and BritBox reran the show.

 After the sale of Woodland Animations to Entertainment Rights, the company began releasing VHS and DVDs of the revival series through their video label Entertainment Rights and distributor Universal Pictures Home Entertainment.
 Right released only one volume from the first two series on VHS and DVD - Postman Pat in a Muddle in April 2004, which contained three Series 2 episodes.

 While no further releases were seen in the UK until 2011, Universal and Classic Media issued all four specials from 1991 to 1994 on the DVD Happy Birthday Postman Pat.
 On 3 February 2014, the first and second series were made available in their entirety for the first time in the UK.

 International

 DVD releases of the early series of Postman Pat were limited in availability in various regions, although the revival series is more common.

 In 2004, the entire original series was released on DVD in Spain, featuring both English and Spanish audio options.

 Other versions

 In Scotland, the series was shown not only in English but also sometimes broadcast as Pàdraig Post, in Scottish Gaelic, on BBC Alba.

 Research study

 "Slower-paced" and "faster-paced" episodes of Postman Pat were used in a 2021 research study on the effects of fast-paced television on children's cognitive and problem-solving abilities.
 The results of the study suggested that faster-paced television did not negatively impact children's attention spans, problem-solving, or comprehension.

-Award nominations
+Awards and nominations

 In 2006, Postman Pat was nominated for "Best Pre-school Animation" at the BAFTA Children's Awards.